-A child snuggled on your lap listening to the rise and fall of your voice as you read We’re Going On a Bear Hunt or The Very Hungry Caterpillar evoke the most precious memories you have about your little ones.
+A child snuggled on your lap listening to the rise and fall of your voice as you read Goodnight Moon or The Very Hungry Caterpillar evokes the most precious memories you have with your little ones.
 There are so many wonderful books for kids to share with children.

-Normally, on Growing Book by Book I share a little about each book.
+Normally, on Growing Book by Book, I share a little about each book.
 Since this list is so long, I’m going to just list the books this time.